 Veterans Rural Health Advisory Committee

-In 2008, the Secretary of the U.S. Department of Veterans Affairs (VA) chartered the Veterans Rural Health Advisory Committee (VRHAC) to study and analyze the challenges rural Veterans face when accessing health care and to advise the Secretary accordingly.
+In 2008, the Secretary of the U.S. Department of Veterans Affairs (VA) Veterans Rural Health Advisory Committee Chartered the Veterans Rural Health Advisory Committee (VRHAC) to study and analyze the challenges rural Veterans face when accessing health care and to advise the Secretary accordingly.
 VRHAC members:

 • Identify barriers to providing health care services to Veterans in rural communities